greenbean1/pdga-analysis/README.md

 # PDGA Analysis
 This is a data analysis project exploring PDGA player information

-## Next Goal: Save sessid & session_name into txt file
+## Next Goal: Get lots of player info (hella JSON)
-1. Big Picture: Rewrite get_pdga_session_info()
-2. Main first tries to get player stats via text file's session info - if fail then read from log in
-3. Only log in if login credentials fail (save off session_name & sessid)
+1. Use API query's limit, offset, division_code, country parameters
+2. Get 200 players with each query, offset by 1 then continue

 ## Project Milestones
 ~~1.
 Pull down JSON of Eagle McMahon via Requests Library~~